Uomocosa/Leles-Standard-of-Combat/content/SoC • Rules Chapter - RUNES.md

 # Runes
 ![[SoC • Rules - Runes|Runes]]
 ![[SoC • Rules - Acquiring Runes|Acquiring Runes]]

+There are quite a few Rune, feel free to read all of them, ask your **GM** for suggestions, depending on the Character you want to build. _Or pick them at random, that works too!_
 # Cards
 ![[SoC • Rune - Alter|Alter]]